-An ingrown toe nail is a nail that curves into the skin.
+At the Sussex Foot Centre, we treat ingrown toenails on a daily basis.
+An ingrown nail is a nail that curves into the skin.
 The medical term is onychocryptosis.
 It may or may not be painful, and may or may not cause infection.
-An ingrown nail that causes infection or inflammation is called a paronychia.
+An ingrown nail that causes infection or inflammation is called paronychia.
 Ingrown toenails that cause inflammation or infection are usually very painful.

 - Trauma or any damage to the nail or the nail bed can result in ingrown nails.